 The Staying Power of Amazon FBA

-Even prior to 2020, numbers have steadily increased for people who rely on online shopping for everything from household goods to fulfilling gift wishlists.
-It’s the digital age, where people rely on their smartphones, tablets, and desktops to research and buy products.
-While there is still room left for in-store shopping experiences, the majority of people shop online in some capacity, even if they occasionally step foot inside a brick-and-mortar business.
+While there’s still room left for in-store shopping experiences, the majority of people shop online in some capacity, even if they occasionally step foot inside a brick-and-mortar business.

 Entering the market with products already in high demand puts you at the forefront of potential success.
-By building your brand and inventory and staying consistent with optimization and product feedback, you’ll make launching or continuing your place among Amazon FBA sellers worthwhile in 2021 and beyond, leaving room for plenty of new opportunities in the future.
+By building your brand and inventory and staying consistent with optimization and product feedback, you’ll make launching or continuing your place among Amazon FBA sellers worthwhile into 2022 and beyond.

 Once you’ve established the inner workings of creating a profitable business selling through Amazon FBA, you can duplicate the process and apply it to other ventures and product lines.

-Forum Brands was created to reward e-commerce entrepreneurs that have created a profitable business and wish to sell for an immediate cash out.
+Forum Brands was created to reward e-commerce entrepreneurs that have established a profitable business and wish to sell for immediate cash-out.
 This money can then go toward future business ideas, investments, and build upon the success you’ve already achieved online.

-Whether you’re just getting started in the world of Amazon FBA or you’re an experienced business that wants to expand your options, e-commerce is here to stay and will only continue to grow with time.
+Whether you’re just getting started in the world of Amazon FBA or you’re an experienced business owner that wants to expand your options, eCommerce is here to stay and will only continue to grow with time.
 How you decide to use it to your advantage is up to you.

 Statista.
 Market share of leading retail e-commerce companies in the United States as of October 2021. https://www.statista.com/statistics/274255/market-share-of-the-leading-retailers-in-us-e-commerce/

 Market Insights.
 Top Amazon trends and predictions for 2022. https://www.insiderintelligence.com/insights/amazon-ecommerce-trends/